Film Studies A Level

 ‘Film’ is arguably one of the most important cultural products of this century and the last.
 This course will give you a foundation and insight into the way films are produced, in addition to the detailed analysis of some of the most influential films ever made.
 Significant time is put into viewing and analysing these films.
 You will learn the principles of cinematography, editing, sound design and story construction and you will also research the UK and USA film industries, focussing on specific apects of their historical and contemporary output with a focus on short film, experimental film, film movements, classical Hollywood, contemporary Hollywood and silent film.
 You will also broaden your understanding with a study of World Cinema and Documentary.

+what you see and the interpretations you make.
 All of the above is essential for the effective production of solo coursework as well as for exam preparation which makes up 70% of the final second year assessment.
-Being a film fan is then really important but equally essential is a keeness to read widely on the subject.
-As a good film student you will watch and read about lots of varied films in your private study.
+Being a film fan is then important but equally essential is a keenness to read and write widely on the subject.
+As a good film student, you will watch and read about lots of varied films in your private study and in your Homework.
 With a global film catalogue stretching back to the 1890s there is plenty of material to watch and you should see that as joy rather than a chore.

 Subject Combinations and Progression